Iftekhar-Tasnim/code_lookup/README.md

-# My Chrome Extension
+# CodeLookup

-A Chrome extension plugin with a modern UI and basic functionality.
+A Chrome extension that scans websites to detect technologies, frameworks, databases, and infrastructure used to build them.

 ## Features

+- **Technology Detection**: Automatically detects frontend frameworks, backend technologies, databases, and infrastructure
+- **Real-time Scanning**: Scans the current active tab when the extension is opened
-- Popup interface with modern design
+- **Modern UI**: Beautiful Tailwind CSS interface with dark theme
-- Content script integration
-- Background service worker
-- Message passing between components
+- **Comprehensive Analysis**: Covers React, Vue, Angular, PHP, Node.js, Python, AWS, Google Cloud, and more
+- **Confidence Scoring**: Each detected technology includes a confidence percentage
+- **Export Reports**: Save scan results for later analysis

 ## Installation